servusdei2018/servusdei2018/README.md

  - Roman Catholic ✝️
  - outdoors guy 🌳
- - gym rat 🏋️
+ - volleyball enthusiast 🏐

 ## 🔭 about me

 I love programming, and my forte is **Python**, and **Go**.
 I'm fluent at fullstack development, with an emphasis on **Ionic/Vue.js** upfront.

 I really love the outdoors.
-When I'm not working on the next greatest platform, I'm enjoying life on the Quinebaug River, or hiking the trails at a local state park.
-My dream is to eventually live in the Himalayas.
+When I'm not coding, I'm enjoying life on the Quinebaug River, or hiking the trails at a local state park.
+I also love playing volleyball in my free time, and (used to) read a lot.

 ## 😄 what i do